dougeby/IntuneDocs/intune/device-lost-mode.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 The **Lost mode** device action helps you enable lost mode on lost or stolen iOS devices.
-This mode lets you specify a message and a phone number that will be displayed on the lock screen of the device
+This mode lets you specify a message and a phone number that will be displayed on the lock screen of the device.

+## Supported platforms

+- Windows - Not supported
+- Windows Phone - Not supported
+- iOS - Supported on iOS 9.3 and later, supervised, and corp owned
+- macOS - Not supported
+- Android - Not supported

+## How to activate lost mode

 1. Sign into the Azure portal.
 2. Choose **More Services** > **Monitoring + Management** > **Intune**.